Riverside south of the river and west of the Tower. Richmond Star and Garter

 Holly Lodge.
 Cooper's Lodge was built in 1735 on the site of Hill Farm.
 It was later known as Lucas's Lodge and as Bog Lodge.
 It was renamed Holly Lodge in 1993 and became a base for the Metropolitan Police's Royal Parks Operational Command Unit.
 There is a game larder in its courtyard, built in 1735.
 It is now the Holly Lodge Centre which was founded in 1994 as part of the Royal Parks education programme.
 The Centre officially opened on 23 February 1994, but has since become an independent charity.
 There is also a livery in six old police horse stables there.
 At the rear is a line of trees said to be 700 years old.

 Pembroke Lodge.
 This is an 18trh mansion with eleven acres of beautifully landscaped grounds.
 It was the home of Prime Minister John Russell and the childhood home of Bertrand Russell.
-It was the regimental headquarters of the Phantom Squad in the Second World War.
+It was the regimental headquarters of the Phantom Squad in the Second World War - this was the GHQ Liaison Regiment.
+It had previously been used by ATS as barracks.
 It is part of the Crown Estate used as a catering, conference and wedding venue as well as tea rooms

 Henry VIII mound.
 This is now in the grounds of Pembroke House.
 Henry VII is said to have wanted it built so he could watch the game being driven past and it is the highest point in the park.
 It is said that Henry VIII stood here in 1536 waiting to see a rocket fired from the Tower of London to announce that his second wife, Ann Boleyn, had been successfully beheaded. – But this is not true because he was in Wiltshire.
 On the Kingtston Zodiac it is on Sagittarius.
 It is thought it may date from the Bronze Age and was afterwards used a as viewpoint for hunting and falconry.